Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 ## **<a href="https://github.com/Set-OutlookSignatures/Set-OutlookSignatures" target="_blank"><img src="/src_Set-OutlookSignatures/logo/Set-OutlookSignatures%20Logo.png" width="400" title="Set-OutlookSignatures" alt="Set-OutlookSignatures"></a>**<br>The open source gold standard to centrally manage and deploy email signatures and out-of-office replies for Outlook and Exchange<br><br><a href="https://github.com/Set-OutlookSignatures/Set-OutlookSignatures" target="_blank"><img src="https://img.shields.io/github/license/Set-OutlookSignatures/Set-OutlookSignatures" alt="MIT license"></a> <!--XXXRemoveWhenBuildingXXX<a href="https://github.com/Set-OutlookSignatures/Set-OutlookSignatures/releases" target="_blank"><img src="https://img.shields.io/badge/this%20release-XXXVersionStringXXX-informational" alt="this release"></a> XXXRemoveWhenBuildingXXX--> <a href="https://github.com/Set-OutlookSignatures/Set-OutlookSignatures/releases" target="_blank"><img src="https://img.shields.io/github/v/tag/Set-OutlookSignatures/Set-OutlookSignatures?display_name=tag&include_prereleases&sort=semver&label=latest%20release&color=informational" alt="latest release" data-external="1"></a> <a href="https://github.com/Set-OutlookSignatures/Set-OutlookSignatures/issues" target="_blank"><img src="https://img.shields.io/github/issues/Set-OutlookSignatures/Set-OutlookSignatures" alt="open issues" data-external="1"></a> <a href="./Benefactor%20Circle.md" target="_blank"><img src="https://img.shields.io/badge/add%20additional%20features%20and%20support%20with-Benefactor%20Circle-gold" alt="add additional features and support with Benefactor Circle"></a>

 # Welcome!<!-- omit in toc -->
+If email signatures or out-of-office replies are on your agenda, the following is worth reading - whether you work in marketing, sales, corporate communications, the legal or the compliance department, as Exchange or client administrator, as CIO or IT lead, as key user or consultant.

+Email signatures and out-of-office replies are an integral part of corporate identity and corporate design, of successful concepts for media and internet presence, and of marketing campaigns.
+Similar to web presences, business emails are usually subject to an imprint obligation, and non-compliance can result in severe penalties.

+Central management and deployment ensures that design guidelines are met, guarantees correct and up-to-date content, helps comply with legal requirements, relieves staff and creates an additional marketing and sales channel.

+**With Set-OutlookSignatures you can do all this and more.**

 To get to know Set-OutlookSignatures, we recommend following the content flow of this README file: [Overview and features](#overview-and-features) > [Demo video](#demo-video) > [Requirements](#1-requirements) > [Quick Start Guide](#2-quick-start-guide) > [Table of Contents](#table-of-contents).

 You may also be interested in the [changelog](CHANGELOG.md), an organizational [implementation approach](Implementation%20approach.md), or features available exclusively to [Benefactor Circle](Benefactor%20Circle.md) members.